 Leadership opportunity to give back to one’s tennis community

-Develop and engage the tennis community through virtual programming and use social media skills to highlight HS tennis and represent the Mid Atlantic Section.
+Develop and engage the tennis community through virtual and in-person programming and use social media skills to highlight HS tennis and represent the Mid Atlantic Section.

 How do I apply?